EXCLUSIVE: Dozens of Fife workers told jobs at risk after sales downturn

 “It is not only a blow for the remaining workers, who are only a fraction of the numbers once employed there, but yet another blow to Scotland’s manufacturing and engineering sector.”

-GMB will meet with management to discuss the GMM Pfaulder jobs at risk later this month.
+GMB will meet with management to discuss the GMM Pfaudler jobs at risk later this month.

 Mr Prichard adds: “We will meet with management urgently to ensure all possible measures are in place to ensure our members’ work and experience is properly recognised.”